 There is no required textbook for this course – no existing textbook fits the requirements of this course closely.
 Instead, we provide lecture notes tailored for this class.

-Lecture attendance is required and will be recorded using Poll Everywhere.
+Lecture attendance is required.
 If you know that you must miss class, submit a Course Absence Report through Penn-in-touch.
 Such a report does NOT excuse you from lecture, but is informative.
-Your class participation grade will be based on your lecture attendance; in general, you will be allowed to miss a few classes (for any reason) and still get full credit.
-However, if you miss many lectures, your grade will be affected.
+Your class participation grade will be based on content quizzes (see below).

 Homework Submission Policy

-- Homework is submitted online.
+Homework is submitted online.
 Feedback on the correctness of your homework submission will be given immediately by an automatic grading script.
-A small part of the homework grade will also be derived from the code style and design.
+A small part of the homework grade will also be derived from the code style and design and the implementation of test cases.
 You will receive this feedback separately.
-Some assignments will be graded completely by hand.
+Some assignments will be graded completely by hand, but the grading policy will be made clear when the homework is distributed.

-- You may submit the same assignment multiple times without penalty, up to a limit that will be announced for each assignment.
-Additional submissions beyond this limit will cost a number of points per submission, also indicated on the assignment.
+You may submit the same assignment multiple times without penalty up to a limit that will be announced for each assignment.
+Additional submissions beyond this limit will cost a number of points per submission, which is also indicated on the assignment.
 Only the submission with the highest auto-graded score will be graded for style.

 Homework Late Policy

-- Late submissions are allowed within 48 hours of the deadline.
+Late submissions are allowed within 48 hours of the deadline.
 Submissions within the first day after the deadline will be penalized 10 points.
 Submissions within the second day after the deadline will be penalized 20 points.
-This penalty will be deducted from the score of your highest submission, even if it was submitted before the deadline.

 If you have an extremely unusual circumstance, such as a serious and extended illness, contact the course instructor for special consideration.